Elizabeth Russell (Upper Canada)

-Elizabeth Russell (1754-1823) was a Gibraltarian-born English diarist who settled in Upper Canada, with her half-brother, Peter Russell, the Province's first Receiver General.
+Elizabeth Russell (1754-1823) was a Gibraltar-born English diarist who settled in Upper Canada with her half-brother, Peter Russell (the Province's first receiver general).

-Life
+Early life

 Russell was born into a disrupted family.
-Her father Richard Russell was cashiered over a scandal, and, according to the Dictionary of Canadian Biography, the stress drove her mother "violently insane".
-While he was able to secure employment with the Royal Navy in Harwich, the Dictionary reported "Elizabeth grew up with little education, in an atmosphere darkened by her mother’s insanity and her father’s debts, extravagance, ill health, and lawsuits."
+Her father, Richard Russell, was cashiered over a scandal, and, according to the Dictionary of Canadian Biography, the stress drove her mother "violently insane".
+While her father was able to secure employment with the Royal Navy in Harwich, the Dictionary reported "Elizabeth grew up with little education, in an atmosphere darkened by her mother’s insanity and her father’s debts, extravagance, ill health, and lawsuits."

+Half-brother Peter

-Russell's father was alienated from her much older half=brother Peter, so she did not meet him until she was 17 years old, and he was 38.
+Elizabeth’s father was alienated from her much older half-brother Peter, so she did not meet him until she was 17 years old, and he was 38.
 Russell cared for her elderly parents until her father died in 1786, when she moved in with Peter, at 31 years old.
 Neither ever married.
 The Dictionary of Canadian Biography suggestively described them as a "devoted couple for the rest of their lives."
-It would have been more appropriate to describe them as a "devoted pair".

 In 1791, Peter was appointed Receiver General of Upper Canada.
 When his superior John Graves Simcoe fell ill, Russell was appointed the temporary administrator of Upper Canada, his title "President", while Simcoe returned to England.
 Peter had hoped to be appointed Simcoe's replacement, but he continued to be merely the administrator for three years.
-Peter continued to be part of the Provincial administration when Peter Hunter was appointed the second Lieutenant Governor in 1799.
+Peter continued to be part of the Provincial administration when Peter Hunter was appointed the second lieutenant governor in 1799.

-While Peter's role in the Provincial administration faded, he had acquired ownership of 45,000 acre, making him wealthy, on paper.
-He would have liked to have liquidated his landholdings, and retired to England as he became older and his health failed, but there was little market for property in an era when the Crown was granting free land to amyone deemed worthy.
+While Peter's role in the Provincial administration became less prominent, he had acquired ownership of 45,000 acre, making him wealthy, at least on paper.
+He would have liked to have liquidated his landholdings, and retired to England as he became older and his health failed, but there was little market for property in an era when the Crown was granting free land to anyone deemed worthy.

 Peter died in 1808.
 He left his entire estate to Elizabeth.

+Slave ownership

-Peter and Elizabeth were slave owners, owning Peggy Pompadour, and her children Amy, Milly and Jupiter.
+Peter and Elizabeth were slave owners, owning Peggy Pompadour, and her children Amy (who would later be described as the last slave in the province), Milly and Jupiter.
 It is not known when they purchased Peggy and her children, but most likely from Loyalists while living in Niagara during the first years of the Upper Canadian government.
-Simcoe's act to limit slavery prohibited importing new slaves; it did not affect the slavery of individuals in captivity from prior to its imposition.
+Simcoe's Act Against Slavery prohibited importing new slaves; it did not affect the slavery of individuals in captivity from prior to its imposition.
 They tried, several times, to sell the Pompadour family, due to their troubled relations with them, without success.
 Amy is said to have been given to John Denison's wife or daughter.